 Arizona Snowbowl, Arizona

 Arizona Snowbowl is one of the two larger Arizona resorts that are candidates for the project.
 Both qualify on stats, but Snowbowl makes the list because it has a significant consistent vertical, steeps, bowls, views, and a good reputation in the skiing community with dedicated locals.
+We visited once for this review with good snow conditions and weather.

 Stats and Rating